3.3. Connector and Connection Types

 [Note]Note

-Refer to Section 3.4, “Connecting, Disconnecting, Moving, and Replacing Connections” for more detailed information on different methods to connect and to disconnect modules.
+Refer to Section 3.4, “Connecting, Disconnecting, Moving, Copying, and Replacing Connections” for more detailed information on different methods to connect and to disconnect modules.

 When interactively connecting Base fields, an internal type system checks whether the particular Base connection is possible.

 MeVisLab checks the data types of all available connectors while drawing a connection.
-Incompatible connectors are rendered in a faded-out style while compatible connectors remain clearly visible.
+Incompatible connectors are rendered in a faded-out style, while compatible connectors remain clearly visible.

 Figure 3.4.
 Compatible Connectors for CSOVisualizationSettings Type